domire8/ros-pycharm-example/README.md

 # Developing Python ROS in PyCharm

-This is an example project to illustrate how use PyCharm as a fully integrated development environment for a ROS Python project by encapsulating the dependencies in a docker container.
+This is an example project to illustrate how use PyCharm as a fully integrated development environment (IDE) for a ROS Python project by encapsulating the dependencies in a docker container.

 ## The turtle example